 These acts flagrantly violate provisions of the Money Laundering Control Act of 1986 (the “MLCA”).
 Under AML regulations, transactions that are meant to “disguise or conceal the source, nature, location, ownership, or control” of criminal proceeds, or “facilitates… unlawful activity” violates the law.
 These actions warrant Federal criminal charges that can result in up to 20 years in prison and/or fines of at least $500,000.

-Businesses risk bank fraud and money laundering charges.
+Many cannabis businesses are not aware that their cashless ATM provider does not have a transparent relationship with their networks.
+This puts those businesses risk bank fraud and money laundering charges.
 Cannabis companies may not think it’s that big of a deal to install this solution.
 Maybe they just don't see the potential gravity of it.
 But in reality, using these solutions exposes them to risk of being charged for Federal crimes and risk the loss of their cannabis licenses.

 Financial institutions risk fines and criminal charges for breaking KYC protocols and non-compliance with the Bank Secrecy Act and AML laws.
 It could even cost them their FDIC backing.

 Not to mention the administrative red tape that comes with serving the cannabis industry with baking services.
 Anti-money laundering obligations require banks to file a Suspicious Activity Report for every transaction where the monies involved were “derived from illegal activities”.
 If they don’t know they’re processing transactions, they can’t comply.

 Not all Cashless ATMs are Created Equal.

 Yes, there are cashless ATM services that are above board working in full transparency with the the funding bank and the networks.
 However, there are more that are not and those providers are working on a short fuse before they are shut down.
 Sure, you could just go on “business as usual”, and cross that bridge when you get there.
 Or you can take a proactive approach and look into the more compliant solutions available to you.